 Our doula shared this quote with me and it hit home.
 This pregnancy, my third, and final time around, I’m doing things differently.

-Walking into the hospital to delivery our babies and then getting rolled into the OR for first an unplanned and then following planned cesarean birth is honestly one of the scariest experiences of my entire life.
+Walking into the hospital to deliver our babies and then getting rolled into the OR for our first for an unplanned cesarean was one of the scariest experiences of my entire life.
+Our second was a planned cesarean birth.
 And as Jamie has reminded me, even more horrifying for himself.
 From our past two birthing experiences and now moving into our third and we feel just as inexperienced, scared, and anxious as before.
 And this is exactly why we decided to hire Stephanie from How2Mom

 So today we wanted to share why we chose to hire a doula even though we’re having a c-section and why we highly recommend it for you, regardless of your delivery method.
-And maybe help shift the stigma and misconception like we once had too, that you don’t need an extra support person when it comes to your pregnancy, delivery and postpartum.
+And maybe help shift the stigma and misconception like we once had, that you don’t need an extra support person when it comes to your pregnancy, delivery, and postpartum.

 When you are having a c-section you still have a lot of choices you get to make when it comes to your birth plan.
-And I’m now learning about all of these choices that had never been presented to me that I could have made for potentially a much more joyful experience previously.
+And I’m now learning about all of these choices that had never been presented to me that I could have made for potentially a much more joyful previous experience.